 mynetworks setting.
 I’m going to cut to the chase and present my mynetworks setting and explain it.

 mynetworks = 127.0.0.0/8 !192.168.87.1 192.168.87.0/24

-To test that the entire local network is now able to send, we set up a client on another machine on the network, e.g. your laptop.
-Anything, just not your server.
-For setting up the SMTP server on your MUA you use the local IP address of your server, port 25, and no encryption or ‘plaintext’.
+To test that the entire local network is now able to send, we set up a client on another machine on the network, e.g. a laptop.
+Anything, just not the server.
+For configuring our MUA for using our SMTP server, we use the local IP address of our server, port 25, and no encryption or ‘plaintext’.
 There is no need for authentication.
-Now fire off an email to a Gmail friend of yours.
-Here’s the kind of log you should get from Postfix.
+Now, we fire off an email to a Gmail friend of ours.
+Here’s the kind of log we should get from Postfix.